English / Japanese(æĨæŽčŠ)

 git clone --depth=1 https://github.com/irichu/dotfiles.git && cd dotfiles && ./install.sh

-[!IMPORTANT] On Linux (Ubuntu/Fedora/Arch Linux) or macOS, automatic setup is available using
+[!IMPORTANT] On Ubuntu Desktop, automatic setup is possible

 .